tikalk/resource-manager/README.md

     at: "12:00"
 ```

-## Advance Usage
+## Dry-run

-Add the 'dry-run' key for It will validate and verify
+Add the 'dry-run' key for only validate and verify the action

 ```yaml
 apiVersion: resource-management.tikalk.com/v1alpha1